 New Mexico called the Land of Enchantment and we think we know why.
 It has stunning desert landscapes, breathtaking mountains, great cuisine and a spectacular river - the Rio Grande.
 It has a mix of European American, Native American, and Mexican heritage, the state is a unique and colorful place to visit.
 We've picked a sample of the some of the best that it has to offer in hiking, exploring and adventure.
-We'll go hiking, rafting and kayaking and have time to browse Santa Fe's galleries and museums.
+We'll go hiking, rafting and stand up paddle boarding and have time to browse Santa Fe's galleries and museums.

 We will also explore the area's cultural history with a visit to Taos Pueblo, explore Bandelier National Monument, and Chaco Canyon National Monument, and the option to soothe our muscles at the spa at Ten Thousand Waves.
 Group size: 12

 What's not included: travel to and from Albuquerque, 1 dinner specified in the itinerary, guide gratuities, alcoholic beverages, optional activities (Ten Thousand Waves Spa) and travel insurance.

 This trip is suitable for any active woman who wants a vacation that mixes being active in the outdoors with historical and cultural exploration.
 A basic level of fitness is needed.
 A rating of 2 is suitable for any woman who regularly walks at a brisk pace 3 to 4 days a week for 35 - 45 minutes.
 Rating: 1 3 4 5.